 Fourth and fifth years At RPI, Washington University, or Columbia

 This is the basic schedule, and would work for 3-2 programs in electrical engineering or mechanical engineering.
 Some areas of engineering require additional courses.
 For example, chemical and biomedical engineering require additional chemistry courses, and environmental engineering requires both chemistry and environmental studies coursework.
+Some of the liberal arts electives taken outside the Division of Natural Sciences and Mathematics may not fulfill the requirement of non-technical courses to be taken for the engineering program at Columbia.
 Pre-engineering students are encouraged to consult with the pre-engineering adviser as early in their careers as possible.

 Certification Program to Teach High School Physics (4-year completion)